Dr Rosa Solinas

 Finance & Administration Manager

 Martin has over 20 years’ experience in arts finance and administration.
 He joined the Monteverdi team in November 2015 having previously been Finance Manager at London’s Royal Court Theatre and having held positions in several West End theatres.
 Prior to moving into the arts Martin spent 6 years in investment management.
-He has professional qualifications in both accountancy and investment management and is currently a trustee of Spread the Word, an Arts Council England NPO organisation that operates throughout London as a writer development agency across all writing genres.
+He has professional qualifications in both accountancy and investment management and between 2012 and 2018 Martin was a trustee of Spread the Word, an Arts Council England NPO organisation that operates throughout London as a writer development agency across all writing genres.

 Artistic Planning Manager